Convert FLV to MP4 on Mac: 3 Methods

-Convert FLV to MP4 on Mac with QuickTime export or FFmpeg.
-H.264 MP4 for uploads and modern playback.
+Convert FLV to MP4 on Mac with GetCompress, QuickTime when it opens, or FFmpeg.
+Get H.264 MP4 for uploads and modern playback.

 FLV files from old Flash-era screen recorders, early streaming exports, and archived webinars refuse modern upload forms.
-QuickTime may not open them, a CMS lists MP4 only, or you need to edit the clip in Final Cut or DaVinci.
-You notice when migrating a training library, when reviving a bug repro from an old QA archive, or when a client portal rejects anything that is not H.264 MP4.
+QuickTime may not open them, a CMS lists MP4 only, or you need to edit the clip in a current NLE.
 Converting locally preserves the footage without relying on deprecated players.

-- Open the FLV in QuickTime Player if supported; otherwise use FFmpeg below.
+- Open the FLV in QuickTime Player if supported; otherwise skip to Method 3.

 - Edit → Trim (⌘T) to remove intro slates or dead air.